lluiscanet/housemapper/README.rst

 ===============================
 House Mapper
 ===============================
-Map poverty in developer countries by identifying house hold roofing materials
+Map poverty in developing countries by identifying house hold roofing materials using satellite imaging.

 * Free software: BSD license
 * For more information or to get the data associated with this project contact lluis.canet@dadrin.com